AwalaApp/specs/rs000-core.md

 A message transport binding, or simply _binding_, defines the [adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) in Relaynet.
 [Parcel delivery bindings](#parcel-delivery-binding) define the communication between endpoints and gateways, and [cargo relay bindings](#cargo-relay-binding) define the communication between gateways and relayers, or between two gateways.
 This document describes the requirements applicable to all bindings, but does not define any concrete binding.

 Bindings will typically leverage [Layer 7](https://en.wikipedia.org/wiki/Application_layer) protocols, such as HTTP or purpose-built ones, but they can also use an Inter-Process Communication (IPC) mechanism provided by the host system.
-Most bindings might use a client-server model where, for example, the endpoint is the client and the gateway is the server, but they might require the use of a broker (e.g., a message queue) instead.

-Communication MUST always be encrypted when it happens across different computers, otherwise it is optional.
+Communication MUST be encrypted when the two nodes are on different computers, otherwise it is optional.
 Communication happens on the same computer when either the loopback network interface (i.e., addresses in the range `127.0.0.0/8`) or IPC is used.
 When encryption is used, it SHOULD be provided by Transport Layer Security (TLS) per the [Internet PKI profile](https://tools.ietf.org/html/rfc5280) or an equivalent technology (e.g., [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security)).
 Note that different asymmetric keys are required because [Relaynet PKI](rs002-pki.md) certificates cannot be used as server- or client-side certificates in TLS or DTLS.

-In a client-server model, the client MUST enforce the following constraints to establish trust with a server:

-- When using TLS or equivalent, the server MUST use a valid certificate for its PKI profile and it MUST be issued by a Certificate Authority trusted by the client.
-- When using the loopback network interface (i.e., addresses in the range `127.0.0.0/8`), TLS or equivalent MUST be used if the server listens on a non-system port (i.e., a port greater than 1023).
-Servers listening on system ports can be trusted because that means that the host administrator is running it.
-- When using Unix sockets, the client MUST check that the expected user (if known) owns the file.

-Likewise, unless stated otherwise in this specification, the server MUST authenticate the client with a [handshake](https://en.wikipedia.org/wiki/Handshaking) that includes nonces to avoid replay attacks and requires Relaynet PKI certificates/keys to sign such nonces.
-Each binding MUST define the handshake in detail, and specify whether and how clients should register with the server.

-In models other than client-server, such as those using message queues, peers MUST sign each message they send and the receiving node MUST verify the signature before processing the message.

-For performance reasons, nodes SHOULD NOT use the loopback network interface when they are on the same computer.
-Instead, they SHOULD use Unix sockets or any other IPC mechanism supported by the host system.
+For performance reasons, nodes SHOULD use Unix domain sockets or any other IPC mechanism when they are on the same computer, instead of using the loopback network interface.

 Bindings MAY extend this specification, but they MUST NOT override it.